SoundMetrics/aris-file-sdk/docs/understanding-aris-data.md

 The extent of the vertical dimension is the number of samples taken along a beam (often "samples per beam" or `BeamCount`).

+Each frame in a .aris file is of the same size.
+Beam count and sample count do not vary within a file.

 ### Terms

 | Term | Description |